gitmarcramos/mob-programming-challenge/README.md

 ### -------- Iteration 1 --------

 - initialize the folder for npm
-- install hbs express mongoose dotenv
+- install hbs express mongoose dotenvnpm
 - add a .gitignore file excluding the node modules and .env

 ### -------- Iteration 2 --------